Beyond Broken Bones: How Auto Accidents Cause Internal Injuries

 Act Quickly After Your North Carolina Truck Accident or Car Wreck

 Almost any internal injury can prove fatal.
-In the wake of a North Carolina traffic accident, it is vital that every person involved receive a medical examination, ideally in a hospital emergency room as soon as possible after the incident.
+In the wake of a North Carolina auto accident, it is vital that every person involved receive a medical examination, ideally in a hospital emergency room as soon as possible after the incident.
 Even if no injuries are found in this assessment, each crash victim should take the time to write down any symptoms that develop over the next few days, both for medical reasons and for a legal record in case of a lawsuit.
 It should go without saying that crash victims should follow the advice of their physicians precisely.

 If you have been involved in a New Hanover Country roadway wreck caused by someone else’s negligence, you may be owed compensation for your injuries, disability, lost work income, and other losses.
-At Speaks Law Firm, our North Carolina personal injury lawyers are standing by to answer your questions about your rights to a financial recovery.
+At Speaks Law Firm, our North Carolina auto accident lawyers are standing by to answer your questions about your rights to a financial recovery.
 You can reach Speaks Law Firm today by calling 910-341-7570 (or 877-593-4233 toll-free) to schedule your free legal consultation.
 Just for making the call, we’d like to send you a FREE copy of our law firm book, The North Carolina Auto Injury Book.